-"Some patients walk out of the hospital, follow up with their cardiologists, and don't need any advanced therapies," Dr. Skelding says.
-"Others receive life-saving therapies and completely recover.
+"Some patients walk out of the hospital, follow up with their cardiologists, and don't need any advanced therapies," Dr. Montgomery says.
+"Others receive lifesaving therapies and completely recover.
 They are true miracle stories."
 WHERE IT'S AVAILABLE Originally designed to care for patients inside RWJBH, the Cardiogenic Shock Team has quickly expanded into a trusted statewide resource.
 Today, providers caring for cardiogenic shock patients at any hospital in New Jersey can access the team's expertise.
-"We're here to act as a resource for other hospitals and get them access to the advanced therapies that not every hospital in the state can provide," Dr. Skelding says.
+"We're here to act as a resource for other hospitals," Dr. Montgomery says.
 "We partner with them to identify which stage of shock their patient is in and determine the best place to receive treatment, whether that's in their hometown hospital or through a transfer to one of our hospitals."
+For patients who need advanced therapies that are available only at